You are hereHow do I germinate marijuana seeds?

 Seeds germinate best in warmer temperatures and young marijuana seedlings enjoy higher relative humidity in the air.
 When seedlings are young, they grow faster and healthier when they can absorb moisture from the air through their leaves while their roots are still developing.
 Dry air won't kill your seedlings, but it doesn't make things better.
 Again, think springtime.

-You use an incandescent bulb (or two) placed over the marijuana seed germination area to help keep things warm.
+You can use an incandescent bulb (or two) placed over the marijuana seed germination area to help keep things warm.
+Incandescent bulbs can't be used as grow lights, but they're great for providing heat.
 Some people will also place a heating pad (the kind you get from a garden store for seedlings) underneath seeds to help aid germination.

 Basically you want to make sure any seeds or sprouts are kept warm and moist at all times, that their roots are unexposed to light, and that they get planted right away.

-There are several different methods to germinate your cannabis seeds, but I will list some easy techniques that have worked for me.
+There are several different methods to germinate your cannabis seeds, and in this article I will list some easy techniques that have worked for me.

 How do I know if seeds are good?